-Tuble 2.2.
-Network Map view Network Entitles Network Entity Icon Explanation Node 4 Indicates an AudioCodes SBC communicating with the ARM.
+ork Map view - Network Entities Network Entity Icon Explanation Node 4 Indicates an AudioCodes SBC communicating with the ARM.
 It's part of the ARM network topology.
 Blue = operative state available/logging in Red = operative state unavailable/unrouteable Orange = operative state logged out Strikethrough = locked No strikethrough = unlocked Indicates an AudioCodes gateway communicating with the ARM.
 It's part of the ARM network topology.
 Blue = operative state available Red = operative state unavailable INVALID CONFIGURATION Orange = operative state logged out Strikethrough = locked No strikethrough = unlocked Indicates a hybrid AudioCodes device (AudioCodes' Gateway and SBC in one).
 Blue = operative state available Red = operative state unavailable INVALID CONFIGURATION Orange = operative state logged out Strikethrough = locked No strikethrough = unlocked

 Network Entity lcon Explanation

-6 , non-AudioCodes device (such as g with the ARM.
-It's part of the y.
+6 Indicates a third-party, non-AudioCodes device (such as Teams) communicating with the ARM.
+It's part of the ARM network topology.

-VoIP Peer part of the ARM networks, other vendors participate in process connected to Nodes Codes device or entity that is also work topology: Teams, PBXs, SIP of SBCs / gateways.
-These devices sing ARM network calls and are by 'Peer Connections'.
-The ARM one of six VoIP Peer types.
+VoIP Peer Indicates a non-AudioCodes device or entity that is also part of the ARM network topology: Teams, PBXs, SIP trunks, other vendors' SBCs / gateways.
+These devices participate in processing ARM network calls and are connected to Nodes by 'Peer Connections'.
+The ARM operator can configure one of six VoIP Peer types.

-(1) Teams
+Teams

-3 SIP trunk
+SIP trunk

-a PSTN
+PSTN

-2) IP phones
+IP phones

-2 IP PBX
+IP PBX

 Legacy PBX

-Connection 331 3333444 Indicated by a blue line (available) or a red line (unavailable).
+Connection Indicated by a blue line (available) or a red line (unavailable).
 Joins two Nodes.
 Calls can be routed between two Nodes only if there is a Connection between them.
 Defined by adding an IP Group (at Node level).
 From AudioCodes' gateway/SBC perspective, a 'Connection' is an 'IP Group'.
 Connections between Nodes are added by the ARM operator.

-Peer Connection 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Indicated by a black line between a Node and a VoIP Peer.
+Peer Connection Indicated by a black line between a Node and a VoIP Peer.
 Represents a group of routing destinations/sources (connections to a VoIP Peer), 'last mile' connectivity.
 From AudioCodes' gateway/SBC perspective, a Peer Connection is a 'PSTN Trunk Group' or 'IP Group'.
 Red line = administrative state is unlocked / operative state is unavailable (no connection between the

-Network Entity Icon Explanation AudioCodes device and the remote device) / predeleted (IP Group was deleted from the device) Black line through a red sphere = unavailable and locked Black line through a black sphere = available but locked Operators can lock / unlock a Peer Connection as well as select a directional based lock / unlock which allows for example stopping only traffic towards a specific VoIP Peer (for example, a specific IVR) while calls coming from this VoIP Peer will still be routed to their destination.
+Network Entity lcon Explanation AudioCodes device and the remote device) / predeleted (IP Group was deleted from the device) Black line through a red sphere = unavailable and locked Black line through a black sphere = available but locked Operators can lock / unlock a Peer Connection as well as select a directional based lock / unlock which allows for example stopping only traffic towards a specific VoIP Peer (for example, a specific IVR) while calls coming from this VoIP Peer will still be routed to their destination.
 The feature can be used to perform a graceful stoppage of traffic for maintenance reasons (for example).
 The feature is essential for IVR VoIP Peers when there are always calls in a queue that are not yet connected to an agent.
 From the IVR's perspective, the connection to the agent is outbound calls; without the uni-directional lock feature, calls fail.
 The Map page and Peer Connections page indicate a Peer Connection's directional lock.